Top reasons to go on a Svalbard expedition cruise

 - Experience the wonders of the midnight sun as day blends into night

-Plus daily scheduled flights via Oslo make Svalbard easier and cheaper to reach than almost any other Arctic region.
+- Daily scheduled flights via Oslo make Svalbard easier and cheaper to reach than almost any other Arctic region.

-Introductory Svalbard trips
+Introductory Svalbard cruises

-As the name suggests these shorter trips (6-10 days) offer an excellent introduction to Svalbard, with daily off-ship excursions and good opportunities for wildlife sightings.
+As the name suggests these shorter trips (7-10 days) offer an excellent introduction to Svalbard, with daily off-ship excursions and good opportunities for wildlife sightings.

 Svalbard in depth

-These longer trips (11-13 days) not only improve your chances of wildlife sightings, but the later departures also offer the opportunity to do a full circumnavigation of Spitsbergen.
+These longer trips (11-14 days) not only improve your chances of wildlife sightings, but the later departures also offer the opportunity to do a full circumnavigation of Spitsbergen.

-Trips to Svalbard & other Regions
+Trips to Svalbard & other regions

 Introductions to the High Arctic don’t come much better.
-Over 13 days traverse the High Arctic from wildlife-rich Svalbard, via East Greenland’s towering icebergs and autumnal tundra, finishing in Iceland.
-This well balanced itinerary provides abundant wildlife, startling scenery and…
+Traverse the High Arctic between wildlife-rich Svalbard, via East Greenland’s towering icebergs and autumnal tundra then onto Iceland.
+Aurora sightings are possible at any point.
+The longer trip also includes Jan…

-Beginning in Svalbard before arcing westwards across the Greenland Sea and then down East Greenland’s long coastline to finish in Iceland, this is an audacious Arctic journey of startling diversity and contrast.
-Spectacular landscapes, towering glaciers and once-in-a-lifetime wildlife encounters…
+Beginning in Svalbard before sailing west across the Greenland Sea and exploring Greenland’s long eastern coastline to finish in Iceland, this is an audacious Arctic journey of startling diversity and contrast.
+Spectacular landscapes, towering glaciers and once-in-a-lifetime wildlife encounters will…